 And it may not be enough to just set goals and KPIs for your entire content marketing program.
 In fact, many of the respondents to our most recent survey set goals and track KPIs for each piece of content they create, and 37% say they monitor the success of their content every week with another 26% saying they monitor content success every day.

-The first step in measuring content success is to set goals, either for an individual piece of content, a specific content campaign, or your overall content marketing program.
+So, the first step in measuring content success is to set goals, either for an individual piece of content, a specific content campaign, or your overall content marketing program.

 “In order to measure the success of your content, you need to know your goals,” says Resolute PR’s Natalie Cagle.
 “A lot of marketers lose sight of business goals when they get into the research, planning, and production phases.”